Brett-Tanner/Journal/2024/Apr_24.md

 ### Materials

+#### Lessons

+- [x] Add status to Lesson search
+- [x] Remove proposing changes condition on attach guide to close issue 12
+- [x] Add status to visibility toggles
+- Proposed change rework - Make them just a state of Lesson
+  - [x] Write tests for and create ProposalPolicy
+  - Create ProposalsController#update, which
+    - [x] Improve system spec expectations
+    - [x] Updates proposal with new status/comments if not accepted
+    - [x] deletes a Lesson and replaces it with the Proposal if proposal is accepted
+      - [x] Add a class method to Lesson which handles the replacement
+      - [x] Fix original lesson not being deleted due to destroy: option on associations
+    - [x] otherwise does a normal update (only accepting status and internal comments as params)
+  - [x] Write a model spec for accepting a proposed change and having it replace the existing one
+  - [x] Have proposals table use the proposal form
+  - [x] Remove changed_lesson_id field from proposal form as we can just get it from the proposal

+## April 5th

+### Materials

 - Add site themes by
   - [] Renaming all the `ku-purple` etc to more generic stuff
   - Maybe conditionally loading a stylesheet which imports the main one and sets css vars
   - Or I think Tailwind has themes, look into that

-#### Lessons

-- Proposed change rework - Make them just a state of Lesson
-  - Create ProposalsController#update, which
-    - [] deletes a Lesson and replaces it with the Proposal if proposal is accepted
-      - [] Add a class method to Lesson which handles the replacement
-    - [] otherwise does a normal update (only accepting status and internal comments as params)
-  - [] Create nav partial to switch between proposals for a lesson
-  - [] Write a model spec for accepting a proposed change and having it replace the existing one
-  - [] Use store API to dot access curriculum/admin approval

-#### Parent accounts

-- Should be able to exchange messages with their child's school; teachers, SM and org admin

 #### Auth